-Nicholas Boarsky Professor, Architect, Department of Architecture, Royal Polytechnic University of Melbourne
+Nicholas Boyarsky Professor, Dept. of Architecture, RMIT University in Melbourne

 Winsing Art Place (No. 6, Lane 10, Lane 180, Section 6, Section 6, Minquan East Road, Neihu District, Taipei City)